 Got a little extra change in your pocket that you're looking to spend on some ridiculously expensive guns?

-Though many of these ridiculously expensive guns are rare or custom made, there are quite a few off the shelf guns out there that can quite literally "break the bank."
+Though many of these ridiculously expensive guns are rare, custom made, or have unique historical significance, there are also quite a few off the shelf guns out there that can quite literally "break the bank."

 Some of the choices on this list of expensive guns are difficult to accurately price because they are so rare.
 In these cases, I did my best to estimate the cost using the commonly available resources and I attempted to provide a price range for a firearm in "new" or "like new" condition when possible.

 Check out our choices for the 12 most ridiculously expensive guns you'll never afford, and let us know what other firearms are out there that we should have included.

 1. Pre-1964 Winchester Model 70 in .458 Winchester Magnum, .35 Remington or .300 Savage

 $3,000 - $6,000